Tshmofen/waterways-net/README.md

 Note that starting from `v0.1.3` I've changed some of the systems in `Waterways`, if you want the version with all the original features use branch [original-net](https://github.com/Tshmofen/waterways-net/tree/original-net).
 Though, this version is not supported and no fixes will be published for it in the future.

-Even though the original intention of the plugin was to implement flow baking I didn't really found it much useful, but the mesh generation and instruments to create rivers with nice-and-correct flow across the curve is amazing, so it shouldn't be a wonder, why I got rid of baking.
+Even though the original intention of the plugin was to implement flow baking I didn't really found it much useful, but the mesh generation and instruments to create rivers with nice-and-correct flow across the curve is amazing, so it shouldn't be a wonder why I got rid of baking.

 Main Differences - [Original](https://github.com/Arnklit/Waterways)
 ---